 Root Canal Therapy – Leawood, KS

 Tooth decay and injury can happen to anyone.
 When something goes wrong with one of your teeth, Dr. Ayer’s restorative dentistry comes to the rescue.
-For severe damage that requires more help than a simple filling can provide, root canal therapy is the answer.
+For severe dental damage that requires more help than a simple filling can provide, root canal therapy is the answer.
 It’s a method that completely cleans out the inside of the tooth and restores its strength with a sturdy crown -- and root canal therapy is often the only thing that can save your tooth from extraction.
 Dr. Ayer provides therapy for root canal in Leawood, KS.